 I have been supporting the works of the Carolinas Hungarians Group since 2010.
 As a Vice President of the organization with my family we have been organizing and attending the events and camps for over 20 years.
 My goal is to help everyone find and connect with our Hungarian community in the Carolinas and beyond.
 We moved to Elkin, NC in 1998 (80 miles from Charlotte, NC).
 We are visiting Hungary regularly as many of our friends and family members still live there.
 Also, we have deep connections with the Hungarian community in the Southeast of the U.S.

 I have been supporting the work of the Carolinas Hungarian Group as a treasurer since the Spring of 2019.
-I am also the Financial Director at the Online Hungarian School, also based in North Carolina.
+I am also the Director of Finance at the Online Hungarian School, also based in North Carolina.
 We moved to the United States with my husband and two daughters in 2017.
 We have been living in Charlotte since the end of 2018.
 I worked in Hungary as an economist and business analyst.
-It is important for me that our daughters stay close to their cultural heritage, their home country and their mother tongue.
+It is important for me that our daughters stay close to their cultural heritage, their home country and their native language.
 We visit Hungary regularly and place great emphasis on preserving the Hungarian language and traditions in everyday life.

 PR and Communication Manager

 I have been helping the work of the Carolinas Hungarian Group since January of 2023.

 We moved to the US (Greenville, SC) with my husband and our 3 daughters in 2022.

 In Hungary, I worked as an economist and project coordinator at a French commercial company.

 Before we lived in Saudi-Arabia and the United Kingdom as well.

 Wherever we have been keeping our Hungarian traditions was always important to our family, while we have tried to adapt them to the local culture and traditions.